artsR/URL..Bu..tche..r/README.md

 API allows CRUD operation on slugs + PATCH for prolongating expire date.

 #### Documentation
-Documentation can be found under `docs/` - generating automatically using `coreapi`
+Documentation can be found under `docs/` - generated automatically using `coreapi`

 #### Schema
-Schema can be found under `schema` - generating automatically using `pyyaml` and `uritemplate`
+Schema can be found under `schema` - generated automatically using `pyyaml` and `uritemplate`